ISeeBugsEverywhere/SimpleDeviceMonitor/readme.md

 #Introduction

-The **Simple Device Monitor** is quite simple application targeted to control or watch laboratory devices under Linux operating system.
+The **Simple Device Monitor** is quite simple application targeted to control or watch laboratory devices under Linux and Windows operating systems.

 The other purpose was to have general application able to connect any device and test an output from it.